pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 This can be achieved as follows:

 * Signatures contained within Embedded Signature subpackets MUST NOT contain any Embedded Signature subpackets.
-    This can be done by altering the specification of Embedded Signature subpacket, and/or the signature types that may be contained within it.
+    (This can be done by altering the specification of Embedded Signature subpacket, and/or the signature types that may be contained within it.
-    Belt and braces might be the safest option.
+    Belt and braces might be the safest option.)
-* Key Block is deprecated.
+* Key Block MUST only be used inside a document signature.

-Key Block does perform a function, which is to smuggle a key into the OpenPGP layer without requiring support by the application layer.
+Key Block allows us to smuggle a key into the OpenPGP layer without requiring support by the application layer.
 We could instead update the message grammar to allow TPKs to be appended to a signed message.
 This would have to be allowed inside the encrypted layer.

 This would also unify the packet sequence syntax so that there is only one kind of sequence, which would include both messages and keyrings.
-See also "mixed keyrings" in draft-gallagher-openpgp-hkp.
+See also "mixed keyrings" in [draft-gallagher-openpgp-hkp section 8.1](https://datatracker.ietf.org/doc/html/draft-gallagher-openpgp-hkp#section-8.1).

 ## Signature Type Ranges and Key Usage flags